Contact Us Today (424) 372-3112

 If you are convicted, the legal penalties will depend on the total value of the items that were obtained through your deception.
 It should be noted you can also face criminal charges under Penal Code 532, if the prosecutor can show you in intentionally omitted information that you were obligated to provide them.

-A “false pretense” is described as an act or word, where the intent is to deceive another person.
+A “false pretense” is described as an act or word where the intent is to deceive another person.
 This means you can make a false pretense in a situation where you purposely deceive another individual by telling them something you know is false, make them promises you never had intent on keeping, don't provide them with obligated details, or make reckless misrepresentations.

-A theft by false pretenses offense is similar to many California white collar crimes that involve fraud, such as credit card fraud, insurance fraud, senior fraud, and check fraud.
+A theft by false pretenses offense is similar to many California white-collar crimes that involve fraud, such as credit card fraud, insurance fraud, senior fraud, and check fraud.
 The primary element of the crime in proving a theft by false pretenses is showing evidence you knowingly deceived someone by using some type of misrepresentation.

-If you have been accused of theft by false pretenses, our experienced California criminal defense lawyers can review the details of your case in order to determine the best strategy to defend you.
-Let's review the theft by false pretenses law below.
+If you have been accused of theft by false pretenses, it's crucial to seek legal representation.
+Our experienced California criminal defense lawyers can review the details of your case and determine the best strategy to defend you, providing you with the support and guidance you need during this challenging time.

 Legal Definition of Theft by False Pretenses – Penal Code 532